connectsense/relay_board_control/README.md

 This provides two classes: testerComm provides low-level serial message exchange with the board CPU while testerAPI is a child class that builds on this, providing core-level functions in the board CPU.

 class testerComm<br/>
+Low-level message exchange with host PC.

+class methods:
-open : Open the serial connection close : Close the serial connection command : Send a command, receive the response, and return response data command_no_resp : Send a command and return True on success, False on failure.
-Use for commands that do not return data spy : Receive and print serial from the board CPU.
-Used to capture out-of-band transmissions for debugging purposes. version : Return the version of the class library fail_reason : Return the reason for the most recent failure reset : Perform a hard reset of the board CPU by toggling the RTS line set_local_baud : Change the baud rate of the local end of the serial connection
+- open : Open the serial connection
+- close : Close the serial connection
+- command : Send a command, receive the response, and return response data
+- command_no_resp : Send a command and return True on success, False on failure.
+Use for - commands that do not return data
+- spy : Receive and print serial from the board CPU.
+Used to capture out-of-band transmissions for debugging purposes.
+- version : Return the version of the class library
+- fail_reason : Return the reason for the most recent failure
+- reset : Perform a hard reset of the board CPU by toggling the RTS line
+- set_local_baud : Change the baud rate of the local end of the serial connection

 class testerAPI<br/>
 This provides an API to basic functions provided by the firmware on the board CPU.
 Board-specific functions will be provided by other libraries such as gpioControl and wifiComm.